Demonitization and its aftermath has brought Fintech and e wallets to the fore front in India in the past 6 weeks.

 According to me, they missed out the following:

 - Multi pronged process mapping of customer journey. – Their focus on institutional sales and trying out smaller merchants changed to Merchants wanting to sign up and go live, pushing for service.
-Their signed up users who were deal seekers suddenly were active and added to the mayhem.
-The eventuality of referrals, advt boosting usage let to outage which became a talking point of the customer’s journey and experience.
+They signed up users who were deal seekers suddenly were active and added to the mayhem.
+The eventuality of referrals, advt. boosting usage let to outage which became a talking point of the customer’s journey and experience.

 - Empathy – This is something most brands in India seem to lack, and their behaviour seems to reflect.
 The leader here was known to be extremely customer focused and friendly, but suddenly seemed to be over burdened and went off.
 The common complaints of Wallet not reflecting amount, KYC documents not picked up etc received no answers.